BrianS3/MI2_drown_murphy_seko/README.md

 Supervised learning is used to expedite the package runtime.
 Only a subset of words are analyzed using [text2emotion](https://pypi.org/project/text2emotion/), the rest are predicted with [Support Vector Machines](https://scikit-learn.org/stable/modules/svm.html) via scikit learn.

+There are two basic requirements to use TweetERA:
+1) You must have [research level access to Twitter API v2](https://developer.twitter.com/en/products/twitter-api/academic-research) and adhere to its terms and agreements.
+2) You must create an empty MySQL database (details below).

 # Getting Started

 ## Setting up MySQL